 Bonus tips for visiting the Tea Plantations in Munnar

-- Bring good shoes – For the most part during the summer, the tea plantations in Munnar are dry and easy to walk on.
+Bring good shoes – For the most part during the summer, the tea plantations in Munnar are dry and easy to walk on.
 But, they can also be quite bumpy and muddy, so I would recommend bringing good shoes to walk around in.
-Not to mention leeches, so maybe don’t wear sandals in monsoon.
+Not to mention leeches, so maybe don’t wear sandals in the monsoon.

 Where to stay in Munnar